Sequence Options

 Clone on first recalibration (safe calibration usage)

-Sets the sequence and calibration to the Safe Calibration Usage mode.
-This option will create a clone (copy) of calibration defined in the method upon completing the first row of the sequence.
+Sets the sequence and calibration to the safe calibration usage mode.
+This option will create a clone (copy) of the calibration defined in the method upon completing the first row of the sequence.
 Cloned calibration is attached to each new chromatogram produced by the given sequence.
 The option is not available on EA Instruments.

 Note: